Monitoring Supply of Consumables

-Ensuring all NHS trusts have equal access to key consumables required to tackle COVID-19, and to provide patient care during this challenging time remains a top priority.
+Ensuring all NHS trusts have equal access to key consumables required to provide patient care remains a top priority.

 Where there is an exceptional increase in national demand for ICU products, they will be suspended with immediate effect.
 Any other product suspensions will be managed outside of this process via the normal route.

 Currently, there are suspensions in place across a number of categories.
-Please read ICN 1046 in our Useful Links 🔗 section for further information on the affected codes and available product listings.
+Please read ICN 1046 for ICU Clinical Consumables, or ICN 1325 for Respiratory Syncytial Virus products, in our Useful Links section for further information on the affected codes and available product listings.

 What to do if you need to order a suspended product

-You need to complete and submit the suspended code submission webform if you have an urgent clinical need any of the suspended codes.
-See our Useful Links 🔗 section to access this webform.
+You need to complete and submit the suspended code submission webform if you have an urgent clinical need for any of the suspended codes.
+See our Useful Links section to access this webform.